 Does the program have rolling admissions?

-The Master of Arts in Applied Geography at the University of Colorado at Colorado Springs (UCCS) has one application deadline.
-The deadline for receipt of all materials for Fall admittance is February 1.
+The Master of Arts in Applied Geography at the UCCS has one application deadline: The deadline for receipt of all materials for Fall admittance is February 1.
 Rare exceptions may be made for applicants who because of extenuating circumstances may need to apply for Spring admittance.
 The deadline for receipt of all materials for Spring admittance is October 15.
 Please note that all applications are now handled electronically, and the application can be accessed here: //www.uccs.edu/graduateschool/prospective-students/admissions.

 Can I take classes as an unclassified student?